AfrozZaheer/AZCollectionViewController/README.md

 ```

 #### Done
-Thats it, you successfully integrate AZTableViewController
+Thats it, you successfully integrate AZCollectionViewController

 ## License

-AZTableView is available under the MIT license.
+AZCollectionViewController is available under the MIT license.
 See the LICENSE file for more info.

 ## Author